vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ---
 ## Mushroom element

-On top of my dashboard I show a small [Mushroom](homeassistant_dashboard_card_mushroom) icon which trash can must be outside.
+On top of my dashboard I also show a small [Mushroom](homeassistant_dashboard_card_mushroom) icon which trash can must be outside.
 I have for each type a different color.
 Orange for plastic, green for green, blue for paper and gray for the grey container with rest trash.
-These are the possible visible icon options.
+These are all the possible visible icon options (only one is visible at the same time).

 <img src="images_afvalbeheer/afvalbeheer_mushroom.png" alt="Mushroom conditional and colored" width="200px">

-I use here also my extra created helper entities.\
+I use here also my extra created countdown helper entities.\
 The condition is: If tomorrow some waste must be placed outside, it shows the corresponding color trashcan, otherwise there is no trashcan visible in the circle.

 ```yaml